Sampling Sphere Packings with Continuum Glauber Dynamics: Introduction

 \subsection{Main results}

-Our main result is a constant lower bound for the spectral gap of Continuum Glauber under Strong Spatial Mixing.
+Our first main result is a constant lower bound for the spectral gap of Continuum Glauber.
 The proof uses extensions of Spectral Independence and Negative Fields Localization to continuous state spaces, which we develop here.
 We will provide a detailed technical overview after stating the results.

-\begin{restatable}[Spectral Gap of CG]{theorem}{thmspectralgap} For $\lambda < \frac{e}{\Delta_{\phi}}$, the spectral gap of Continuum Glauber for any Gibbs point process with finite-range repulsive pair potentials is lower bounded by a positive constant independent of $|\Lambda|$. \end{restatable}
+We note that our result does not need the pair potential to be finite-range.